cfpb/design-system/docs/components/e-mail-signup-forms.md

 secondary_section: Forms
 status: Released
 description: >-
-  Email sign-ups are used to add individual email addresses to a specific mailing list that is relevant to the content on the page or the section it is contained within.
+  Email sign-ups allow users to stay engaged on a specific topic or content type produced by the Bureau.
+They are used to add individual email addresses to a specific mailing list that is relevant to the content on the page or the section it is contained within.

   More information can be found at: